 Based on our professional judgement, we determined certain quantitative thresholds for materiality, including the overall group materiality for the consolidated financial statements as a whole.
 These, together with qualitative considerations, helped us to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements, both individually and in aggregate on the financial statements as a whole.
-Words from Targets & Market & Main Share & Financial Risks & Corporate Financial Materiality & Content & >> the president strategy consumer Sustainability markets shareholders performance Governance reports Other introduction

-Key audit matters
+Kev audit matters